um-grex/grex-docs/content/english/software/code-development.md

 ### AOCC comilers suite
 ---

 [AMD AOCC](https://www.amd.com/en/developer/aocc.html) is an optimized compiler collection for C, C++ and Fortran.
-It generates code optimized for AMD CPUs, in particular for newest Zen4 and Zen5 architectures.
+It generates code optimized for AMD CPUs, like for newest Zen4 and Zen5 architectures.

 The module name for AOCC compiler bunlde  is __aocc__, as in ```module spider aocc```.
 The compilers are called __clang__ , __clang++__ and __flang__ .

 ## MPI and Interconnect libraries
 ---

 The standard distribution of MPI on Grex is [OpenMPI](https://www.open-mpi.org/).
 We build most of the software with it.
-To keep compatibility with the old Grex software stack, we name the modules __ompi__.
+To keep compatibility with the old Grex software stack, we name the modules __openmpi__.
 MPI modules depend on the compiler they were built with, which means that a compiler module should be loaded first; then the dependent MPI modules will become available as well.
 Changing the compiler module will trigger automatic MPI module reload.
 This is how the Lmod hierarchy works now.

 For a long time Grex was using the interconnect drivers with ibverbs packages from the IB hardware vendor, Mellanox.
 It is no longer the case: for CentOS-7, we have switched to the vanilla Linux InfiniBand drivers, the open source RDMA-core package, and OpenUCX libraries.
 The current version of UCX on Grex is 1.6.1.
 Recent versions of OpenMPI (3.1.x and 4.0.x) do support UCX.
 Also, our OpenMPI is built with process management interface versions PMI1, PMI2 and PMIx4, for tight integration with the SLURM scheduler.